These tasty little homemade dough pieces are stuffed up with tomato sauce, cheese and pepperoni to make football pizza pockets!

-Once they are browned, and yes you need to take the time to do this, you then add in the tomatoes and dry herbs and let it stew for a bit.
-Trust me the longer this cooks the better the football pizza will be.
+- Once they are browned, and yes you need to take the time to do this, you then add in the tomatoes and dry herbs and let it stew for a bit.
+Trust me the longer this cooks the better this recipe will be.

-Finish the sauce by thickening it with some tomato pasta, salt and pepper and boom you are good to go!
+- Finish the sauce by thickening it with some tomato paste, salt and pepper and boom you are good to go!

-You start by rolling out the dough and then cutting it into the shape of a football, hence football pizza.
+You start by rolling out the dough and then cutting it into the shape of a football.

-I used a simple combo of the pizza sauce, some mozzarella cheese and pepperoni.
-I know I’m far to lame and simple, even for a homemade football pizza lol.
+I used a simple combo of the pizza sauce, some mozzarella cheese, and pepperoni.
+I know I’m far too lame and simple when it comes to toppings.

 There should be plenty of dough leftover after you roll it out and cut out your football shapes.

-If you love this football pizza, then you will love these delicious football appetizers!
+If you love this, then you will love these delicious football appetizers!

-Also, if you want to make your own pizza dough for football pizza then here are a few recipes.
+Also, if you want to make your own pizza dough for football pizza then here is a great recipe.

 Football Pizza Pockets